liondocs/liondocs-sublime/README.md

 ## Installation

-For now the plugin is not part of the [Package Control](https://packagecontrol.io/) plugin repository so it must be from repository.
+For now the plugin is not part of the [Package Control](https://packagecontrol.io/) plugin repository so it must be installed from repository.

 But first, a configuration must be added to **Package Control**: